Maintaining Polished Concrete Floors (Part II)

 Weekly

 Polished concrete floors can generally be cleaned with clean water and a clean mop.
-A neutral-PH cleaner could be used in high-traffic areas to clean spills and prevent stains.
-Cleaners that are acidic or too alkaline may cause surface damage that could dull the shine of the polished concrete floors.
-A commercial concrete floor scrubber that is equipped with a clean, non-abrasive pad could also be used to help remove dirt buildup and are great for getting spills cleaned-up quickly.
-The less time a spill is on the floor the less chance of it leaving a stain.
-A dry soft towel or microfiber cloth could also be used to remove excess water.
-This will help prevent streaks from appearing but also protect against the growth of mold caused by dampness underneath the surface.
-Do not use traditional floor waxes; they are incompatible with the finishing treatments used for polished concrete and unnecessary.
+A neutral-pH cleaner can be used in high-traffic areas to clean spills and built-up soil.
+Cleaners that are acidic or too alkaline may dull the shine of the polished concrete floors.
+A commercial floor scrubber that is equipped with a clean, non-abrasive pad (typically white) could also be used to help remove dirt buildup and are great for getting spills cleaned-up quickly.
+The less time a spill is on the floor, the less chance of it leaving a stain.
+Do not use traditional floor waxes; they are not necessary and will create unnecessary maintenance.

 Monthly/Quarterly

-Buffing the polished concrete floors, with a high-speed burnisher fitted with a diamond grit pad will remove scratches and surface stains, and will achieve that high-gloss shine.
-High-traffic areas may need burnishing more often to maintain that shine.
-Remember to always clean before burnishing.
+Buffing polished concrete floors using a high-speed propane burnisher fitted with a diamond impregnated pad will remove scratches and surface stains and maintain a high-gloss shine.
+High-traffic areas may need burnishing more often to maintain a high gloss.
+Remember to always clean the floors before burnishing.
 If there is dirt on the floor, burnishing will grind it in.

-High speed burnishers are primarily utilized for regular floor cleaning maintenance and restoring the reflectivity needed to achieve that high-gloss shine.
+High speed propane burnishers are primarily utilized for regular floor cleaning maintenance and restoring the reflectivity needed to achieve a high-gloss shine.

 To maintain polished concrete flooring’s ability to resist staining and bring back their original beauty, professional concrete flooring specialists would start the restoration process by using a water-based floor stripping agent to clean away dirt and debris.
-A stain protector/guard product would then be applied to safeguard the finish and prevent dirt and other pollutants from infiltrating the surface.
+A stain guard product would then be reapplied to safeguard the finish and prevent dirt and other pollutants from penetrating the surface.

-Depending on the amount of traffic, weather, and overall wear and tear, a professional concrete flooring specialist would be able to repair surface-level damage by filling divots and cracks to the floor surface before moving forward with applying a new coat of guard.
+Depending on the amount of traffic, weather, and overall wear and tear, a professional concrete flooring specialist would be able to repair surface-level damage by repairing joints, cracks, and divots before applying a new coat of stain guard.

 Conclusion